 Leave of Absence or Withdrawal Procedure

 - Contact an academic dean or your graduate program director and an international student adviser about your situation

 - Follow any Leave of Absence or Withdrawal procedures through your school/program to ensure your academic record is updated appropriately.

-- Submit a Request to Close SEVIS Record and End Rutgers’ Visa Sponsorship form to the Center for Global Services to ensure your record is closed (terminated) for the appropriate reason.
+- Submit a Request to Close SEVIS Record and End Rutgers’ Visa Sponsorship form to Rutgers Global–International Student and Scholar Services to ensure your record is closed (terminated) for the appropriate reason.

 - Please note that closing your SEVIS record will end your legal status in the United States.
 You must leave the United States if your SEVIS record is closed (terminated).

 - If you are taking a leave of absence for a medical reason, you may be eligible for a reduced credit load.
 If you are on approved medical leave, your SEVIS record will remain active, and you may stay in the United States.
 Visit our Full Course Of Study And Reduced Credit Load page for more information and contact an international student adviser.

 - If you plan to return to your program at Rutgers after a leave of absence, you will need to request a new I-20 or DS-2019.
 Please see our Returning to Rutgers page for more information.